Set a record access code and control which healthcare organisations can access your record.

 Select My Healthcare Organisations from the drop-down list.
 You will see a list of healthcare provider organisations who have access to your record.

+Return to your healthcare provider organisations list.
 In All Other Healthcare Providers select Manage Access.

 On the Limit access to My Health Record page, set a 4-8 character code.
 Make a note of your code so you can give it to your chosen healthcare providers.